splunk/observability-workshop/content/en/oncall/docs/getting_started/rotations.md

 ![Europe Shift](../../../images/europe-shift.png)

-You will again be prompted to add Members to this shift; add the Europe members who are **duanechow, gomez and heisenberg**, but only if you're using the Observability Workshop Org for this workshop.
+You will again be prompted to add Members to this shift; add the Europe members who are **Duane Chow, Steven Gomez and Walter White**, but only if you're using the Observability Workshop Org for this workshop.

 If you're using your own Organisation refer to the specific list provided separately.